ghacks Technology News

 Google And Privacy

-A recent post at Google’s Privacy blog explains Google’s approach to privacy in the form a presentation that lists the data that is collected by various Google services and how that data is used by Google to improve their services.
+A recent post on Google's Privacy blog explains Google's approach to privacy in the form of a presentation.
+It lists the data that is collected by various Google services, and how that data is used by Google to improve the company's services.

 Data that is stored by Google is divided into the three groups log data, account data and other information.
 Log data is stored when users who are not logged into a Google account perform searches or use the Google Chrome browser.
 Account data is stored when logged in users use services like Gmail or Picasa.